Birth of an indefatigable West Indian spinner

 The bank clerk who went to war was born on this day.
 That's how David Steele was described when he was called up to make his Test debut at Lord's at the age of 33 against Lillee and Thomson in 1975.
 Grey-haired and bespectacled, Steele stood up to all the Australians could throw at him and made 365 runs at 60.83.
 "Test cricket," said the Wisden Almanack, "had not enjoyed such a romantic story for decades."
 Steele became a hugely popular figure and was even voted BBC Sports Personality of the Year in 1975.
 It was also his benefit year, and Steele received a meat chop from a local butcher for every first-class run he scored.
 By the end of the summer, he had 1756 of them.

 An economical left-hander with an ungainly bottom-out stance, Chris Broad, born today, came of age in Australia in England's Ashes victory in 1986-87.
 He made hundreds in three consecutive Tests, but disciplinary problems the following winter cost him dear.
 He refused to walk after being given out in Lahore; two months later he smashed down his stumps in the Bicentennial Test in Sydney.
 His poor fielding, abrasive character and persistent back problems did not help either.
 Despite six hundreds in his previous 18 Tests, Broad was dropped during 1988 and played only twice more before joining Mike Gatting's rebel tour to South Africa.
-He is now an ICC match referee.
+He went on to be an ICC match referee.

 Insomniacs the world over celebrated as India's Anshuman Gaekwad completed the then-slowest double-century in Tests, against Pakistan in Jullundur.
 He took 652 minutes and 426 balls to reach his milestone - at the time it was the slowest in first-class cricket as well - as the second Test petered out into a draw.